Carpodi/Discord.js-V14-Bot-template/README.md

 You will enter to a cmd window, in that window you need to put npm install discord.js
 # Step 7
-Once you instaled discord.js use node . or node index.js And Wuolah!
+Once you instaled discord.js use node deploy.js (This will register your slash commands) Then use node . or node index.js
+And Wuolah!
 You have you own bot.
 # Step 8
 Invite your bot
 <img src = https://raw.githubusercontent.com/Carpodi/Discord.JS-V13-Bot-Tutorial/main/invite.png>

 # Dependencies
 ![NodeJS logo](https://raw.githubusercontent.com/Carpodi/DiscordRPC/main/nodejs.png)
 [NodeJS](https://nodejs.org/en/), © OpenJS Foundation.
 All Rights Reserved.
 Portions of this site originally © Joyent.